-QM Recognized Courses:
+Quality Matters Recognized Courses:

-Quality MattersTM Recognition via the peer review process means that a course has met rigorous, research-based standards for quality online course design.
+Quality MattersTM (QM) Recognition via the peer review process means that a course has met rigorous, research-based standards for quality online course design.
 Kent State University is proud to announce that the following College of Business Administration courses are QM-Recognized.

 Students pursuing the MBA/MA dual degree will complete a minimum of 61 total credit hours of coursework designed to prepare them for a management role in a global business context.
 Students will augment their core MBA classes with coursework that covers multilingual documents, theories of translation and interpretation, and software and computer terminology in multilingual contexts.
 Students will also select a language specific concentration—available languages are Arabic, French, German, Japanese, Russian and Spanish—and complete five additional concentration courses in translation practice; literary and cultural translation; commercial, legal and diplomatic translation; scientific, technical and medial translation; and a case study course in their chosen language.